uludag/nosql-biosets/readme.md

 If you are new to Elasticsearch and  you are using Linux the easiest way is to [download Elasticsearch]( https://www.elastic.co/downloads/elasticsearch) with the TAR option (~32M).
-After extracting the tar file just `cd` to your Elasticsearch folder and run `./bin/elasticsearch` command.
+After extracting the tar file `cd` to your Elasticsearch folder and run `./bin/elasticsearch` command.

-Now downloaded UniProt xml file can be indexed by running the following command from nosqlbiosets project root folder, typically requires 2 to 8 hours with Elasticsearch, and between 1 and 5 hours with MongoDB
+Downloaded UniProt xml file can be indexed by running the following command from nosqlbiosets project root folder, typically requires 2 to 8 hours with Elasticsearch, and between 1 and 5 hours with MongoDB